-Tables 1 and 2 list the scores obtained for all 128 procellariiform species considered.
-Scores for the 25 ACAP-listed species (asterisked) ranged from 16 to 24, with a mean of 20.
-Scores for non-listed species ranged from four to 20.
-Only nine non-listed species (range 16-21, mean 18) attained scores equal to or higher than the lowest score attained by a listed species.
-No unlisted species exceeded the highest score of a listed species, suggesting that the original suite of species selected for ACAP listing was indeed a good one.
+Tables 1a and 1b list the total scores and total weighted scores obtained for all 129 procellariiform species considered.
+Total weighted scores for the 26 ACAP-listed species (asterisked) ranged from 19 to 29, with a mean of 25.
+Scores for non-listed species ranged from four to 27.
+Only eight non-listed species (range 19-27, mean 22) attained total weighted scores equal to or higher than the lowest weighted score attained by a listed species.
+No unlisted species exceeded the highest weighted score of a listed species, suggesting that the original suite of species selected for ACAP listing was a good one.

-These nine species may be regarded as candidate species for consideration for inclusion within ACAP.
-Notably they include the three remaining unlisted albatrosses (Short-tailed P. albatrus, Black-footed P. nigripes and Laysan P. immutabilis, all endemic to the North Pacific) and three shearwater species that breed mainly within the Mediterranean Sea (Cory's Calonectris diomedea; Yelkouan Puffinus yelkouan and Balearic P. mauretanicus).
-The remaining candidate species are made up of two gadfly petrels, the Bermuda Petrel or Cahow Pterodroma cahow and the Phoenix Petrel P. alba (out of 33 Pterodroma species) and the Polynesian Storm Petrel Nesofregetta fuliginosa.
+These eight species may be regarded as candidate species for consideration for inclusion within ACAP.
+Notably they include the three remaining unlisted albatrosses (Short-tailed P. albatrus, Black-footed P. nigripes and Laysan P. immutabilis, all endemic to the North Pacific Ocean), as well as the Northern or Arctic Fulmar Fulmarus glacialis, three shearwater species that breed mainly within the Mediterranean Sea (Cory's Calonectris diomedea; Yelkouan Puffinus yelkouan and Balearic P. mauretanicus) and the Peruvian Diving Petrel Pelecanoides garnotii.

-Species that closely approached the marker (i.e. scores of 14 or 15) include four shearwaters that mainly breed in the southern hemisphere and undergo transequatorial migrations (Wedge-tailed P. pacificus, Sooty Shearwater P. griseus, Pink-footed P. creatopus and Flesh-footed P. carneipes), the Northern or Arctic Fulmar Fulmarus glacialis, the Grey-backed Storm Petrel Garrodia nereis, seven gadfly petrels of the genera Pterodroma and Pseudobulweria (Table 1) and the Peruvian Diving Petrel Pelecanoides garnotii.
+Species that closely approached the marker (i.e. have a total weighted score of 18) are two gadfly petrels, the Bermuda Petrel or Cahow Pterodroma cahow and the Phoenix Petrel P. alba (out of 33 Pterodroma species), four shearwaters that mainly breed in the southern hemisphere and undergo transequatorial migrations (Wedge-tailed P. pacificus, Sooty Shearwater P. griseus, Pink-footed P. creatopus and Flesh-footed P. carneipes) and the Polynesian Storm Petrel Nesofregetta fuliginosa (Table 1a,b).